ffxstyleguide/styleguide-afr/readme/index.md

 #### Using CSS Grid layouts

 CSS Grid is being used for the navigation / main section layout, attached to the `.styleguide-wrap` class.
-It starts as a 2 column grid on the medium breakpoint with a 220 to 300px left column and variable width right column.
-It expands to 3 columns on the extra-large breakpoint, adding a 0 to 300px right hand column to the previous two.
-This column is not meant to have any content but only exists for spacing purposes.
+It starts as a 2 column grid on the medium breakpoint with a 220px left hand column and variable width right hand column.
+The left hand column becomes expansible to 300px on the extra-large breakpoint, and the right hand column becomes expansible between 940px and 1260px.

 The grid layout can optionally be used inside the main content area by adding the `.styleguide-section-grid` class to the `main` element (see below for how to do that).
 This will produce a 2 column (variable width) grid on the large breakpoint, stretching to 4 variable width columns on the extra-large breakpoint.
 All headings and paragraphs inside the main content area are configured to take up the whole width of the grid as we don't want them split into columns.